Data Destruction

 Disk Structure Wipe [MITRE]

-In cloud environments, adversaries may leverage access to delete cloud storage, cloud storage accounts, machine images, database instances, and other infrastructure crucial to operations to damage an organization or their customers.
+In cloud environments, adversaries may leverage access to delete cloud storage objects, machine images, database instances, and other infrastructure crucial to operations to damage an organization or their customers.
+Similarly, they may delete virtual machines from on-prem virtualized environments.

 Detection